 As mentioned in my LinkedIn and Instagram accounts, I felt I had experienced some setbacks in the spring, which I knew was normal.
 Initially, I thought it was something I could bounce back from, get back on the horse again and keep on plugging away.

 Instead, I had lost all motivation doing what I had been doing for the past couple of years (consulting in social media + blogging and blogging workshops).
 I had no desire to get back on that particular horse.
-Which leads to me to one of five reasons why your business may need a rebrand.
+Which leads to me to one of six reasons why your business may need a rebrand.

 1. You Have No More Motivation To Run Your Business The Way It’s Currently Being Run

 In the past, every time I hit a slump, I would find a way to get motivated again and work toward my goals.